JDGaraudEnsta/hanabi/README.md

 - make it workable from two separate screens (network?)

+- you may also design a GUI, but be warned that this is a very time-consuming task.
+I like PySide2.
+Tkinter is more portable but harder to learn imho.

 During the project:
   - make sure you understand the "replay" mode
   - add tests (UnitTest or whole tests)
   - keep notes on your questions, decisions, discussions (github's wiki)

-You may also design a GUI, but be warned that this is a very time-consuming task.
-I like PySide2.
-Tkinter is more portable but harder to learn imho.